dermotduffy/frigate-hass-card/README.md

 next/previous controls, thumbnails, etc), but in some cases this is not possible (e.g. embedded WebRTC card controls) -- in these cases duplicate actions may occur with certain configurations (e.g. `tap`).

+**Note:** Card-wide actions are not supported on the timeline view.

 ## Menu Styles